Looking at the modern watch world, it may be surprising to learn of the vast watch history originating in Russia.

 In this guide, we take a look at many of the Russian watch brands and models that have gained a serious following on the web.
 Ironically, many of them can be purchased for a small fraction of the retail price of ones we’ve reviewed here on Bespoke Unit.
 So, why are these watches so special?

 Well, we just alluded to the first reason.
 These timepieces are quite cheap!
-For the price of a low-end luxury watch, you can get 3 or 4 Russian dive watches to wear.
-And why stop at divers models?
-There is an abundance of authentic Russian military timepieces looking for owners on sites like eBay, most at very accessible price points.
+For the price of a low-end luxury watch, you can get 3 or 4 Russian watches to wear.
+And why stop at diver models?
+There is an abundance of vintage Soviet watches looking for owners on sites like eBay, most at very accessible price points.

 Influencing The West